ram-patro/Conditional-NRS-classifier/README.md

 Research Scholar
 IIIT, Bhubaneswar

 The related paper is under Review.
-If found useful the code can be produced with necessary citation.
+If found useful can be produced with necessary citation.
 For any difficulties, please reach me at- ram_patro@rediffmail.com, c116009@iiit-bh.ac.in